WhiteflagProtocol/whiteflag-standard/wf-specification.md

-- at the Blockchain Overlay Network Layer (i.e. the level at which the Whiteflag Network is established and messages are embedded in a blockchain treansaction), the message is represented as a compressed binary string, and optionally encrypted;
+- at the Blockchain Overlay Network Layer (i.e. the level at which the Whiteflag Network is established and messages are embedded in a blockchain transaction), the message is represented as a compressed binary string, and optionally encrypted;
 - at the Decentralised Protocol Layer, a message is represented as an uncompressed and unencrypted concatenated character string comprised